JakubBizewski/bizewskime_links/README.md

 This is a short link generator written in Go.
 It provides an API endpoint for creating new short links and an endpoint to use the shot link.

 This project is a learning exercise for me.
 This is my first Go application.
+It is hosted on [l.bizewski.me](https://l.bizewski.me).

 ## Technical and business considerations
 - This application is build using the hexagonal architecture.
 I know it is a bit overkill for this application, but I wanted to learn more about it.